VMLYR/journey-driven-development/en/00_Front_Matter/001_preface.md

 ### Review

 Review regularly.
 Pairing is faster than working alone and improves initial quality.
 Regular pairing gives us a structure for regular and frequent code review.
 Review before commit: All code has at least a cursory peer review before commit.
-This arises naturally during paring, but can happen otherwise.
+This arises naturally during pairing, but can happen otherwise.

 Ensure that VML solutions architects conduct an Architectural Review at the beginning of every project and again just before launch.
 Long projects may warrant additional review.